All Episodes

 Want more?

-Plus, when you order over $75, you get $100 in free digital gifts, no strings attached.
+Plus when you order over seventy five dollars, you get one hundred dollars in free digital gifts, no strings attached.

 That's right, premium pillows at unbeatable prices and bonus gifts to top it off.

-Don't forget to use the promo code, which is D-I-N-E-S-H Dinesh, to grab your standard MyPillow for just $19.98 while supplies last.
+Don't forget to use the promo code, which is DINESH Dinesh to grab your standard my pillow for just nineteen ninety eight while supplies last.

-And we've heard very little of or from my own alma mater, namely Dartmouth.
+Now we've heard a fair amount about Harvard, we've heard some about Columbia, and we've heard very little of from my own alma mater, namely Dartmouth.

 I want to show that Harvard, Columbia, and Dartmouth have all responded to the Trump administration in really completely different ways.